vippsas/vipps-solutions/invoice-through-epayments/README.md

 [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request,
 where `customer.phoneNumber` is set.

-The customer will receive a push notification in their Vipps MobilePay app.
+The customer will receive a push notification in their Vipps or MobilePay app.

 <details>
 <summary>Detailed example</summary>